iainm2347/cicd/IAC-README.md

 ### Deployment commands

 For the purpose of this exercise, the networking & compute infrastructure will be deployed via the CICD pipeline.
-However to create a stack(s), the following command could be used:
+However to create a stack(s), the following command (with the correct parameters) could be used:

-* aws cloudformation deploy --template-file /path_to_template/template.json --stack-name my-new-stack
+* aws cloudformation deploy --template-file /path_to_template/template.json --stack-name <stackName>